jcjordyn130/SamsungSettings/README.md

 ```
 $ python3 main.py --help
-usage: SamsungSettings [-h] [-r] [-k]
+usage: SamsungSettings [-h] [-r] [-k] [-u UIFILE]

 A clone of Samsung Settings for Linux using the samsung-galaxybook kernel module.

 options:
   -h, --help            show this help message and exit
   -r, --restore         Restores saved settings on module reload or a reboot.
   -k, --inckey          Increments the keyboard backlight and wraps back around at 100 percent.
+  -u UIFILE, --uifile UIFILE
+                        Sets the location for the UI file.
 ```

 The `-r`/`--restore` parameter is used to restore saved settings on module reload or reboot